Sultan-al-islam/Data-Science-Final-Project/README.md

 <h3>Data Preprocessing</h3>
 <ul>
     <li><strong>Handling Missing Values:</strong> Although no explicit missing values exist, some features like Insulin and SkinThickness contain zero values, which may require imputation.</li>
-    <li><strong>Feature Scaling:</strong> Applying scaling to features to bring them to a similar range, improving model performance.</li>
     <li><strong>Encoding and Transformation:</strong> No categorical variables are present, but data transformations may be applied if necessary.</li>
 </ul>